erikw/tmux-dark-notify/README.md

 ![Demo of changing system theme](demo.gif)

-For example I use a Solarized in all my programs and for tmux I use [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized).
-I have a local clone of this repo (in my dotfiles as a submodule).
-This repo provides a light theme `tmuxcolors-light.conf` and a dark theme `tmuxcolors-dark.conf`.
+For example I use a Solarized in all my programs that support it.
+For tmux I use [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) which is locally cloed (in my dotfiles as a submodule).
+This tmux theme repo provides a light theme `tmuxcolors-light.conf` and a dark theme `tmuxcolors-dark.conf`.
 With this tmux plugin, I have configured so that when the system appearance mode changes, the corresponding tmux theme will be used.

 Hats off to [dark-notify](https://github.com/cormacrelf/dark-notify) which this plugin is built up on!